tribixbite/awesome/README.md

 *   [natterstefan/nextjs-template](https://github.com/natterstefan/nextjs-template) - A practical starter template for Nextjs, which has Tailwind, Cypress, Docker, Storybook, Jest, ESLint, Prettier, and more built-in. 🚀
 *   [ibrahima92/fullstack-typescript-mern-todo](https://github.com/ibrahima92/fullstack-typescript-mern-todo) - Full-stack TypeScript App with React, Nodejs and MongoDB
 *   [saber-hq/saber-common](https://github.com/saber-hq/saber-common) - 🗡 Saber common utilities and libraries
-*   [user837461973/sollectify](https://github.com/user837461973/sollectify) - Sollectify is a creator-centric NFT marketplace where users on the platform can easily create, trade and sell non-fungible tokens (NFTs) for their unique digital items like artworks, game items and more.
-Built on @solana ☀️ and @ProjectSerum
 *   [moviendome/expo-solana-wallet](https://github.com/moviendome/expo-solana-wallet) - Cross-Platform Solana Wallet built with Expo and Solana/web3.js
 *   [NftEyez/sol-rayz](https://github.com/NftEyez/sol-rayz) - 💫   Package to simplify parsing NFTs on Solana and build NFT galleries
 *   [hempworks/nft-maker-js](https://github.com/hempworks/nft-maker-js) -